Overview

 ### What is Dev Machine Guard?

-* Locally installed open-source dependencies (npm, Python and Homebrew)
+* Locally installed open-source dependencies (npm, pnpm, bun, yarn, Python, and Homebrew) and OS-level system packages

 * AI coding agents and agent-driven actions